-We have temporarily deactivated the Student Art Guide forum, as we were receiving so many questions that answering these became impossible and left no time for writing articles.
-Forum answers quickly became ‘lost’, whereas our articles are able to help thousands of students over and over again.
-We have updated our Frequently Asked Questions (see below) with many questions that were asked within the forum and will spend our time writing articles and creating more free teaching resources, so that we are able benefit many of our audience at once.
-We hope to look at reinstating a question / answer facility in the future, hiring teachers to be on-hand to answer questions.
+We have updated our Frequently Asked Questions (below).
+We hope to look at reinstating a question / answer facility in the future; possibly hiring teachers to be on-hand to answer questions.
 If you would like to help us reach this goal sooner, please see how you can help us!

 I cannot think of a good theme or topic for my art project.
 Can you help me?